-A sinkhole, also known as a sink, shake hole, swallow hole, swallet, doline or cenote, is a natural depression or hole in the earth's surface caused by karst processes - the chemical dissolution of carbonate rocks.
+A sinkhole, also known as a cenote, sink, sink-hole, shakehole, swallet, swallow hole, or doline (the different terms for sinkholes are often used interchangeably), is a depression or hole in the ground caused by some form of collapse of the surface layer.
+Some are caused by karst processes - for example, the chemical dissolution of carbonate rocks or suffosion processes.

-Sinkholes may vary in size from less than 1 to 300 meters (3.3 to 980 ft) both in diameter and depth, and vary in form from soil-lined bowls to bedrock-edged chasms.
-They may be formed gradually or suddenly, and are found worldwide.
+Sinkholes may vary in size from 1 to 600 m (3.3 to 2,000 ft) both in diameter and depth, and vary in form from soil-lined bowls to bedrock-edged chasms.
+Sinkholes may be formed gradually or suddenly, and are found worldwide.
 These terms are often used interchangeably, though many distinguish between features a surface stream flows into and features with no such input.
 Only the former are described as sinks, swallow holes or swallets.
 A sinkhole on a glacier is called a moulin or a glacier mill.

 The mechanisms of formation involves natural process of erosion or gradual removal of slightly soluble bedrock (such as limestone) by percolating water, the collapse of a cave roof, or a lowering of the water table.
 Occasionally a sinkhole may exhibit a visible opening into a cave below.
 In the case of exceptionally large sinkholes, such as Cedar Sink at Mammoth Cave National Park, USA, a stream or river may be visible across its bottom flowing from one side to the other.

-Sinkholes can be human-induced and new sinkholes have been correlated to land-use practices, especially, from ground-water pumping, construction, and development practices.
-They can also form when natural water-drainage patterns are changed and new water-diversion systems are developed.
+Sinkholes can also form when natural water-drainage patterns are changed and new water-diversion systems are developed.
 Some sinkholes form when the land surface is changed, such as when industrial and runoff-storage ponds are created; the substantial weight of the new material can trigger an underground collapse of supporting material, thus, causing a sinkhole.
+Read more

 Quite a Jolt: Earthquakes Heralded Opening of Sinkhole Live Science - April 18, 2013